 - Special services for elderly or disabled residents without available transportation; and

-- Resources for disposal of wastes not accepted.
+- Resources for the disposal of wastes are not accepted.

 For Non-City of San Diego Residents